Skye-XD/desktop-icons-ng/ISSUES.md

 Please report errors, and if you can fix it, please do so.
 See Contributing below.

+## CSS override location & reload

+You can override the default CSS file to change app appearance.
+This can break the app or display, please be mindfull.

+  - User override file: `~/.config/<application-id>/stylesheet-override.css` (currently `~/.config/com.desktop.ding/stylesheet-override.css`).
+  - Loaded automatically on app start and when the “Reload CSS” action is triggered.
+  - To reload without restarting: in Preferences, Option-click the “More” tab to expose the hidden “Reload CSS” action.
+  - The overrides are applied at a higher 'User' priority than the 'Application' priority of the basseline CSS.

 ## THEME ISSUES

 SINCE APRIL 16, 2023, venison 35, GTK4-DING IS A LIBADWAITA APPLICATION.
 ONLY DEFAULT LIBADWAITA THEME WILL WORK, GTK THEMES WILL NOT EXCEPT ICONS AND SELECTION/BACKGROUND COLORS.
 HOPEFULLY THERE WILL BE NO MORE ISSUES.
 PLEASE SEE BELOW FOR PREVIOUS VERSIONS.